Masego11/TLAKHO601_FTO2403_Group-B_Tlalemasego-Khongoana_DJS02/README.md

 # DJS02 Project Brief: Whole Number Divider

-This project focuses on enhancing a web-based Whole Number Divider application.
-It's designed to help students apply their knowledge of error handling, guided by specific user stories.
-Before proceeding, familiarise yourself with the Gherkin syntax, a crucial tool for understanding user stories and requirements.
-Refer to the provided reading materials for a comprehensive guide.
-Below is the HTML and JavaScript code for a “Whole Number Divider”.
-At the moment it only meets two user stories (see below under “Resolved Stories”).
-Please ensure that it meets all user stories listed below:

-This exercise provides user stories in [the Gherkin syntax](https://docs.behat.org/en/v2.5/guides/1.gherkin.html).
-Please make sure you understand the use and meaning of this syntax before continuing.
-Check out this resource from [Cucumber](https://cucumber.io/docs/gherkin/reference/).

 #### Project Overview

 The existing codebase for the Whole Number Divider meets certain user stories but falls short on others.
 Your task is to modify and extend the code to address all specified user stories, ensuring a robust, user-friendly application.